Candace Bond

 Candace A. Bond (born June 27, 1965) is an American businesswoman who is the president and CEO of AESA Inc., a business advisory and community development consulting firm.
-She has served as United States ambassador to Trinidad and Tobago since December 2022.
+She had served as United States ambassador to Trinidad and Tobago.

 Early life and education

 Bond was born in St. Louis in 1965.
-Her mother, Anita Lyons Bond, is a civil rights activist.
+Her mother, Anita Lyons Bond is a civil rights advocate and academic and her father, Leslie Fee Bond, was a surgeon.
 After graduating from the Villa Duchesne and Oak Hill School, she earned a Bachelor of Arts degree in government from Harvard College and a Master of Business Administration from Harvard Business School.

 Career

 From 1992 to 1997, Bond was a vice president at Motown Records.
 In 2019, she was featured in The Black Godfather, a Netflix documentary about the record label.
 From 1997 to 2001, she was the vice president of De Passe Entertainment for special projects.
 From 2001 to 2003, she was the vice president of Essence and general manager for entertainment.
 In 2004 and 2005, she was a senior partner at Impact Strategies.
 From 2005 to 2010, she was a managing partner at Infusion Media Partners.
 She was also a business development advisor at EV Structure.
 Since 2010, she has been a principal at Beacon Rose Partners, a real estate investment firm.
 She is the president and CEO of AESA, a consulting firm that offers advisory services in community development, environmental stability, governance, education, and health equity.